The First Step to Change is Awareness

 For more ideas on how to fundraise and what you could do, check out The Giving Machine.

 Louise and M.E.
 Support have been celebrating and spreading awareness, not just for M.E.
 Awareness Day, but all through the year.
 The M.E.
 Support Online Shop has a vast range of products to raise awareness that can easily be given as gifts or, as I did, used as part of wedding favours.
 From awareness ribbons, pin badges and patches to keyrings, high quality tote bags and even balloons.
 The shop is currently having a stock clearance sale and with every purchase you get a free gift.
-Louise offers a 10% discount on all orders over £40 and is happy to supply worldwide.
-However, please be aware the cart will only calculate UK shipping and any international orders need to be organised by Louise via her Contact Details.
+Please be aware the cart will only calculate UK shipping and any international orders need to be organised by Louise via her Contact Details.

 Louise goes above and beyond for the M.E. community and has brought M.E.
 Support to us for the last 20 years, mostly out of her own pocket.
 The last year has really hit so many people hard and Louise is no exception.
 If you are in a position to donate to Louise and M.E.
 Support, you can find out how to do so on the Donations page, where you will find a very heart-warming letter from Louise.